 This series takes you behind the scenes of 20sPeople – a season of exhibitions, activities and events from The National Archives that explores and shares stories connecting the people of the 1920s with us in the 2020s.

-‘The 1920s: Beyond the Roar’ is The National Archives’ latest exhibition, open until 11 June 2022.
-With the 1921 Census of England and Wales as its keystone, the exhibition recreates the fascinating world of the 1920s through our vast and diverse collection.
+‘The 1920s: Beyond the Roar’ is The National Archives’ latest exhibition, which closed on 11 June 2022.
+With the 1921 Census of England and Wales as its keystone, the exhibition looked to recreate the fascinating world of the 1920s through our vast and diverse collection.

 We spoke with the three curators of the exhibition to discover more about how the exhibition was planned and researched.

 The exhibition was curated by Katie Fox, Digital Engagement Manager; Katherine Howells, Visual Collections Researcher; Laura Robson-Mainwaring, Modern Health Records Specialist.

 Could you give a short intro about your research for the exhibition?

 Katherine: We started talking about the exhibition in late 2019, then started researching in early 2020 not long before lockdown.
 We drew up a list of all the themes we’d like to include, then delved into our online catalogue to see what we had.